levi0206/lerblog2/content/posts/first.md

 date: 2024-02-01T10:04:47+08:00
 draft: false
 ---
+## Update log
+- 2024-07-17 Add steps for installing and updating the theme; update workflow

 Hugo is a fast and modern static site generator that makes building website much easier.
 With Hugo, you can host your beautiful website on GitHub Pages, Netlify or other platforms.
 ## Create a Hugo blog
 Before we start, please make sure your hugo is installed.
 You can check your hugo version by typing